On the Radar

 boundary.

-organizational boundaries that differ from those delineated in the GHG Protocol.
+may prescribe organizational boundaries that differ from those delineated in the

-Therefore, if a company is reporting on emissions in accordance with a specific
+GHG Protocol.
+Therefore, if a company is reporting on emissions in accordance

-standard or regulation, it should carefully consider the organizational boundary
+with a specific standard or regulation, it would need to carefully consider the

 If a company is reporting on emissions in accordance with the